Teacher Programs

 This will be a hybrid mini-course, and you may choose to attend online or in person.
 We have a limited number of travel subsidies available for those outside of the Pittsburgh area who wish to attend in person.

-All participants who fully attend and participate in the two-day mini-course will receive teaching materials and resources after the program.
+All educators who fully attend and participate in the two-day mini-course will receive teaching materials and resources after the program.

 Benefits include a Certificate of Completion and Pennsylvania teachers will also receive Act 48 hours.